Tuks-ICMM/VCF-Validation-Workflow/docs/02-workflow-design/01-data-requirements.md

 ---
-title: Quickstart
+title: Workflow Design
 layout: page
-permalink: reference-material/quickstart
+permalink: workflow-design/data-requirements
 nav_order: 1
-parent: Reference Material
+parent: Workflow Design
 ---

-# Quickstart
+# Data Requirements
 {: .no_toc }

-A series of reference resources aimed at end-users.
+A summary of all data required in order to use this workflow.
 {: .fs-6 .fw-300 }

-Quickstart
-{: .label }

-Quick Reference
+Metadata
 {: .label }

 <details markdown="block">